Gdalik/audiocomplib/README.md

 The package will automatically use the Cython-optimized version of the `smooth_gain_reduction` function if Cython is installed and the module is successfully compiled.
 If the Cython module is not available (e.g., Cython is not installed or compilation fails), the package will fall back to a pure Python implementation and raise a warning message.
 This fallback is handled internally, so users do not need to make any changes to their code.

 ## Building from Source with Manual Cython Compilation
-If you encounter issues with the automatic Cython compilation or want to ensure the Cython-optimized version is used, you can clone the repository (see [Installation.Option 3, step 1](#option-3-clone-and-install-locally)), manually build the Cython extension and then build `audiocomplib` from the source.
+If you encounter issues with the automatic Cython compilation or want to ensure the Cython-optimized version is used, you can clone the repository (see [Installation.Option 3, step 1](#option-3-clone-and-install-locally)), manually compile the Cython extension and then build `audiocomplib` from the source.
 After cloning the repository, follow these steps:

 1. Navigate to the root `audiocomplib` directory (if you are not already there).